-Timely Warnings can be sent to all students, faculty and staff in a variety of ways which include text messages, push notifications, emails, deskstop computer takeovers, digital information boards, voice mails and classroom announcement systems.
+Timely Warnings can be sent to all students, faculty, and staff in various ways, including text messages, push notifications, emails, desktop computer takeovers, digital information boards, voice mails, and classroom announcement systems.
 The Timely Warning will also be posted on the HawkWatch Alert Log.
-Alternative methods for distributing media releases can include campus newspaper or flyers posted in University Buildings.
+Alternative methods for distributing media releases can include campus newspapers or flyers posted in University Buildings.

 Information which may be contained in a Timely Warning includes:

 A succinct description of the incident and type of crime including location, date, and time of occurrence;